 View this post on Instagram

 Future @glendronach !!!!!
 This has always been one of our favorite distilleries which its distinctive Dense, Robust, and Fruity house style.
 Pop Quiz: Which expression of Glendronach was recently discontinued?
 Bonus points if you know why!
 Answer in the next post Pop Quiz Answer from the last post.
 The first licensed distillery in Scotland was @theglenlivet . . . . . @thewhiskywalker @whiskynomad @whiskymagazine @rolexwhisky @whiskeyinthejar___ @bourbonnut @breakingbourbon @whiskeyplace @scotchnsniff @bourbonscout @whiskey_of_the_people @bourbonsippers @scotch_in_the_city @bourbonpursuit @whiskeyworldwide @whiskyanorach @bourbonreview @whisky_rover @woodfordreserve @heavenhilldistillery @suntorywhisky

 Glen Garioch is Scotland’s most easterly distillery only 30 minutes drive from Aberdeen.
-Glen Garioch is a rare find – a hearty Highland malt with a delicious creamy texture.
-Open year round, the distillery offers guided tours and private tastings.
-A must see stop on the agenda for whisky lovers.
+Glen Garioch is a rare find, a hearty Highland malt with a delicious creamy texture.
+Open all year round, the distillery offers guided tours and private tastings.
+A must-see stop on the agenda for whisky lovers.

 At the east end of the beautiful Sandend Bay, you will find Glenglassaugh Distillery.
 Produced using the highest quality of Scottish barley and traditional distilling methods, only the finest casks are selected to slowly mature until ready to be savoured.